pr38/dask_backward_feature_selection/README.md

 #also DaskBackwardFeatureSelector can act as transformer.
 dfs.transform(X,y)

-#finally we can examine the best perfomring feature combination for each step, for other use cases (ie:one-standard-error rule).
+#finally we can examine the best performing feature combinations for each step, for other use cases (ie:one-standard-error rule).
 pd.DataFrame(dfs.metric_dict_ )